Cousin marriage law in the United States: Incidence

 Data on cousin marriage in the United States are sparse.
 It was estimated in 1960 that 0.2% of all marriages between Roman Catholics were between first or second cousins, but no more recent nationwide studies have been performed.
+Even then the frequently cited 0.2% estimate lacks strong empirical grounding because no nationwide survey or systematic dataset of cousin marriages among U.S. Catholics was conducted.
 It is unknown what proportion of that number were first cousins, which is the group facing marriage bans.

 Some studies have cast doubt on whether offspring of first cousins are at as significant of a health risk as is popularly assumed.
 However, professors Diane B. Paul and Hamish G. Spencer speculate that legal bans persist in part due to "the ease with which a handful of highly motivated activists — or even one individual — can be effective in the decentralized American system, especially when feelings do not run high on the other side of an issue."